thedevsaddam/gojsonq/README.md

 * `val` -- it should be a **Slice** of `int/float64/string`

-This method will behave like `Where(key, 'notIn', val)` method call.
+This method will behave like `Where(key, "notIn", val)` method call.

 ### `WhereNil(key)`